barmangolap15/Text-to-speech-convert/README.md

 # Text-to-speech-convert

-Here we simple convert any text to speech and we can also change the pitch and speed of the speech
+Here we simply convert any text to speech and we can also change the pitch and speed of the speech

 ## Dependency